 However, there are a few general guidelines to look for when determining whether or not you should have a spot checked for cancer.
 The American Cancer Society recommends the “ABCDE Rule” when examining whether or not a spot is cancerous:

 If the spot in question matches one or more of the “ABCDE” requirements, please schedule an appointment with Dr. Jones at Nip & Tuck Plastic Surgery in Atlanta.
-He can help provide guidance on diagnosis and treatment options that may be available to catch any skin cancer early and keep it from spreading.
+During your appointment for skin cancer treatment Atlanta plastic surgeon, Dr. Jones can help provide guidance on diagnosis and treatment options that may be available to catch any skin cancer early and keep it from spreading.

 Most skin cancers are classified as either melanoma or non-melanoma.
 There are some important differences between these two main designations that are important in terms of risk and treatment.